 Laboratories are primarily about learning, and the laboratory assessment is designed mainly to check your knowledge as you progress through each stage of the laboratory tasks.
-You are required to purchase a printed lab manual and bring this manual to every lab session.
+You are required to purchase a printed lab manual from the school office and bring this manual to every lab session.
 Each lab exercise will consist of one checkpoint that will be marked by the lab assessors.
 Although there is only one checkpoint, you will be marked for a number of tasks.
 It is important that you save or make records of your works as you will need them for the checkpoint.
-Demonstrators will be available to help students with any questions or difficulties.
+Demonstrators will be available to help students.
 Upon completion of a checkpoint, you will be required to write down your student and bench numbers on the Laboratory Queue Sheet and wait for the laboratory assessor to mark your work.
 The marking sheet will be completely closed off 10 minutes before the end of the lab session.
 Students may record their name on the sheet for the previous week's checkpoints in the first 30 minutes of the lab if they were not marked in the previous session.

 The lab manual provides detailed additional background information that is necessary for the laboratory tasks and it is essential that you read the lab manual, complete any laboratory preparation and attempt any coding you may need before coming to the lab.
 Otherwise, you will most likely not finish in time to be marked for the checkpoint.
 Assessment marks will be awarded according to how much of the lab you were able to complete, your understanding of the experiment conducted during the lab and the topic covered by the lab, and the quality of the code you write during your lab work.
 Detailed information on the guideline for lab assessment is given in your lab manual.

-There will be 5% bonus marks available for those students who wish to attempt the additional lab tasks.
-Students attempting the bonus mark are expected to work independently as there will be minimal support provided for this task.
 Students are required to read and sign the plagiarism declaration at the front of the lab manual.
 Any instance of clear plagiarism will result in zero mark for the entire laboratory component.